Architecture of metropolitan Detroit: Future development

 Between 1996 and 2006, downtown Detroit attracted more than $15 billion in new investment from private and public sectors.
 In 2011, Quicken Loans moved its company headquarters to downtown Detroit, consolidating suburban offices, a move considered to be of high importance to city planners to reestablish the historic downtown.
 Quicken Loans purchased office buildings in downtown Detroit and has considered new sites for new construction at the former Statler on Grand Circus Park and the former Hudson's location.
 Plans for a major residential and retail development adjacent to the Renaissance Center have been announced.
 In 2009, DTE unveiled a $50 million transformation of the landscape around its downtown headquarters into an urban oasis with parks, walkways, and a reflecting pool adjacent to the MGM Grand Detroit.
 Many residential lofts and high rises are under construction in the Detroit area.
 Renovation of historic buildings is a source of new development for the city of Detroit.
 The Inn at Ferry Street in the East Ferry Avenue Historic District and the Inn at 97 Winder in the Brush Park Historic District are examples of a successful Midtown restoration projects.
 Other historic restoration projects in Detroit include developments in the Midtown area, the Doubletree Guest Suites Fort Shelby, and the Westin Book-Cadillac Hotel.
-The Woodward Avenue Light Rail, beginning 2013, will serve as a link between the Detroit People Mover downtown and SEMCOG Commuter Rail with access to DDOT and SMART buses.
+The QLine, which opened in 2017, serves as a link between the Detroit People Mover downtown and the future Ann Arbor–Detroit Regional Rail with access to DDOT and SMART buses.

 In January 2008, the City of Detroit unveiled a concept for a new Cadillac Centre, a $150 million mixed-use residential entertainment-retail complex attached to the Cadillac Tower.
 Architect Anthony Caradonna designed the Cadillac Centre concept in the postmodern architectural genre known as deconstructivism similar to the Guggenheim Museum Bilbao.
 The 24-story steel and glass twin-towers complex to be located on Campus Martius has been placed on indefinite hold.
 The futuristic Cadillac Centre would be located in Detroit's historic Monroe block, once a collection of eight antebellum commercial buildings cleared in 1990.
 The Pavilions of Troy, a $380 million mixed-use complex, is concept planned for the suburban city of Troy.
 Metro Detroit is second largest source of architectural and engineering job opportunities in the U.S. The University of Michigan, the University of Detroit Mercy, and Lawrence Technological University offer architectural degree programs.